-On March 22, 2019, the Department of Labor published a proposal to set the salary threshold under which almost all workers are entitled to overtime pay to \$679 per week, or \$35,308 for a full-year worker, in 2020.1 The adoption of this proposal would leave behind millions of workers who would have gotten new or strengthened overtime protections under regulations finalized in 2016.2 This analysis compares the economic impact of the Trump administration proposal to the 2016 rule.
-Key findings include:

-- An estimated 8.2 million workers would be left behind by the Trump proposal. - The 8.2 million workers left behind by the Trump proposal include 3.1 million workers who would have gotten new overtime protections under the 2016 rule and 5.1 million workers who would have gotten strengthened protections under the 2016 rule. - The 8.2 million workers who would be left behind include 4.2 million women, 3.0 million people of color, 4.7 million workers without a college degree, and 2.7 million parents of children under the age of 18. - Because the Trump proposal does not automatically index the threshold going forward, the number of workers left behind grows from 8.2 million in 2020 to an estimated 11.5 million over the first 10 years of implementation. - The annual wage gains from workers who get new protections are \$1.2 billion dollars less under the Trump proposal than under the 2016 rule.
-These annual earnings losses will grow from \$1.2 billion to \$1.6 billion (in inflation-adjusted terms) over the first 10 years of implementation due to the fact that the Trump administration proposal does not include automatic indexing.
+Today, the Department of Labor published a proposal to set the salary threshold under which almost all workers are entitled to overtime pay to \$679 per week, or \$35,308 for a full-year worker, in 2020.
+The adoption of this proposal would leave behind an estimated 8.2 million workers who would have gotten new or strengthened overtime protections under regulations finalized in 2016.
+These 8.2 million workers who would be left behind by the Trump proposal include 4.2 million women, 3.0 million people of color, 4.7 million workers without a college degree, and 2.7 million parents of children under the age of 18.
+Further, due to the fact that the Trump proposal does not automatically index the threshold going forward, the number of workers left behind grows from 8.2 million in 2020 to an estimated 11.5 million over the first 10 years of implementation.

-The 2016 rule, which was held up in court3 following a challenge by business trade associations and Republican-led states, would have increased the overtime salary threshold to \$913 per week, or \$47,476 for a full-year worker, from its current level of \$455 per week, or \$23,660 for a full-year worker.
+The 2016 rule, which was held up in court3 following a challenge by business trade associations and Republican-led states, would have increased the threshold to \$913 per week, or \$47,476 for a full-year worker, from its current level of \$455 per week, or \$23,660 for a full-year worker.
 It would also have indexed the threshold to wage growth on a triennial basis; under the 2016 rule, the threshold would have increased to roughly \$51,000 on January 1, 2020.

 In publishing the new proposal with a lower threshold, the Department of Labor under the Trump administration is alleging that the 2016 rule set the threshold too high and needs to be corrected.
 This is not supported by the data.
 The 2016 rule was well within historical norms; in fact, it would have covered far fewer workers than the threshold had covered in the past.
-In 1975, more than 60 percent of full-time salaried workers earned below the threshold.4 By 2016, the share of full-time salaried workers covered by the threshold had dropped to less than 7 percent.
+In 1975, more than 60 percent of full-time salaried workers earned below the threshold.
+By 2016, the share of full-time salaried workers covered by the threshold had dropped to less than 7 percent.
 The 2016 rule would have just partially restored this coverage, to roughly 33 percent.
-The Trump proposal would cover less than half of the workers covered by the 2016 rule, just 15 percent.5
+The Trump proposal would cover less than half of the workers covered by the 2016 rule, just 15 percent.